Summer Start Program Housing

 When will I move in and out?

-Summer Start Session Dates 2025
+Summer Start Living Learning Community Session Dates 2026

 SessionTermCheck-inCheck-out

-Clemson Summer Start Dates
+Clemson Summer Start Living Learning Community Dates

 New Student & Bridge Contract Open December 1 (at 8:30 AM ET) – May 15 (at 12:00 PM Noon ET)